It has been cold and rainy here this week, but we still have plenty of insects. You see, they are all indoors.

 We bought our caterpillars over the Internet.
 They arrived in a plastic cup.
 Look at all the colors!

 The caterpillars ate a commercial food made up of dried mulberry leaves and thickeners.
 We bought some extra food from the supplier, because we weren't sure we could find mulberry leaves.
 We made it in the microwave by mixing the powder with water and cooking it.

 After a few weeks, we did find some mulberry leaves.

 The caterpillars ate a lot of mulberry leaves.

-The caterpillar makes silk with a gland in its mouth.
+The caterpillar makes silk with a gland that exits in its mouth.

 When they are ready to pupate, the caterpillars start to make a silk bag around themselves, which is the cocoon.
 The cocoon is what is used to make the fabric silk.

 When we did this before, all the cocoons were white.
 This time they were white, pale yellow and deep golden yellow.
 (The colors have to do with the mix of varieties we got.)

 After about two weeks (depends on the temperature), the first moths emerged.